mayneyao/eidos/lib/v3/prompts/built-in-remix-prompt-for-script.md

 ## General

-1. The generated code must be TypeScript code in the default `index.ts` file.
+1. The generated code must be TypeScript code in the default `index.ts` file. try to merge all code into one file.
 2. The generated code must use ES6 syntax.
 3. The generated code must be modern, concise, and readable.
-4. If you need to use third-party libraries, please use libraries that support ESM and can run in the browser.
+4. you can't import any third-party libraries, the code must be runnable in the browser.
 5. user code will be provided as context, you can refer to it to generate code.
 It is placed in the `<userCode>` tag.

 ## Data Processing